trilitech/tezos-developer-docs/docs/architecture/tokens/FA2.md

 For information about these requirements, see [TZIP-12](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md).

 FA1.2 contracts can add any other entrypoints in addition to the required entrypoints.

-## Views

-FA2 contracts are not required to have any views, but the specification suggests these optional views.
-If any of them are implemented, all of them should be implemented, and they should be implemented with the parameters, return values, and behaviors that are defined in the standard:

-- `get_balance`: Returns the amount of tokens that a specified owner owns of the specified token ID
-- `total_supply`: Returns the total number of tokens of the specified token ID
-- `all_tokens`: Returns the list of all token IDs in the contract
-- `is_operator`: Returns true if the specified address is an operator for the specified token ID and owner address
-- `token_metadata`: Returns the metadata for the specified token ID

-FA1.2 contracts can add any other views in addition to the required views.

 ## Errors